Major therianthrope types

 - Shift back and forth at will?: Due to the resonance issues mentioned above, most of these changes are permanent; elves in particular often shift once and stick.
 Mermaids and angels are notable exceptions; most angels can manifest or hide their wings at will, and mermaids usually regrow legs when out of the water.

 - Predisposition to use magic: High.
 Vampires are nearly universally mages (see VampiresInTTU).
-Elves seem to have a natural affinity, with maybe 50% of them being mages.
+Elves seem to have a natural affinity, with maybe 50% of them being active mages.
 The others bring the average down some.

 - Socialization pre-Changes: Elves largely gathered on several elven-run Otherkin mailing lists.
 Those with a lot of interest in vampires generally circulated in goth crowds -- although these were not necessarily the same people who ultimately changed!
 Most other quasihumans hung out with different types of theris, if they were able to socialize with theris at all.